-The aim of religion is to purify humans morally, so that they can render themselves eligible for an eternal life with God (Quran 87:14-17)[i].
-With this aim in view, various secular topics (pertaining to, for instance, science, philosophy, or history) are alluded to in the Quran to substantiate its argumentation.
-An example of such topics is prominent events in human evolution, which we are going to discuss here.
+The aim of religion is to purify humans morally, so that they may render themselves eligible for an eternal life with God (Quran 87:14-17)[i].
+With this aim in view, various secular topics are alluded in the Quran to substantiate its argumentation.
+An example is prominent events in human evolution, which is our topic here.
 The Quran (32:7-9)[ii] says:

 And He (God) began the creation of man from (the extract of sticky)[iii] clay[iv]; thereafter, He made his progeny from the extract of a worthless fluid.
 Then, He proportioned him, blew into him of His subtle breath, and (thus) made for you ears (to hear), eyes (to see), and minds (to understand).
 (Yet) how seldom are you grateful!

 In the following paragraphs, we shall detail Ghamidi's understanding of these verses:

 He began the creation of man from (the extract of sticky) clay.